 To facilitate the scholar for submission of her/his thesis and take care of the timebound academic and administrative matters a faculty member of TERI SAS shall be appointed as 'officiating Supervisor' by D/CRC to facilitate the scholar for submission of her/his thesis and take care of the timebound academic and administrative matters.
 The name of the officiating Supervisor won't be appearing in the thesis.
 Due acknowledgement may be given to the officiating supervisor for his/her contributions by the student.
-If a co-Supervisor from TERI SAS already exists, then S/he shall act as the officiating Supervisor to facilitate thesis submission.
-In absence of a Co Supervisor from TERI SAS, if DRC and SRC fail to appoint an officiating Supervisor, the DRC Chairman would assume the position of officiating supervisor for the purpose.
+If a co-Supervisor from Deemed to be University already exists, then S/he shall act as the officiating Supervisor to facilitate thesis submission.

+In absence of a Co Supervisor from Deemed to be University, if DRC and SRC fail to appoint an officiating Supervisor, the DRC Chairman would assume the position of officiating supervisor for the purpose.